 Health providers and local government are facing some extreme and shared challenges.
 Much more unites than divides us - demographic changes, increased demand, citizens with more complex needs, and lower funding increases, to name but a few.

-Health providers and local government are facing some extreme and shared challenges.Director of policy and strategytweet this
+Health providers and local government are facing some extreme and shared challenges.Director of Policy and Strategy and Deputy Chief Executivetweet this

 Councils have faced punitive funding cuts and a phasing out of the revenue support grant.
 The NHS has faced real terms cuts with the provider sector alone running a deficit of £800 million last year and funding increases dropping even further this year.